magento/knowledge-base/src/help-center-guide/help-center/magento-help-center-user-guide.md

 To follow/unfollow tickets for an organization:

 1. Go to **My tickets** > **Organization tickets** tab.
-1. Select an organization in the menu and click **Follow/Unfollow** .
+1. Select an organization in the menu and click **Follow/Unfollow**.

 ![hc_follow-org-tickets.png](assets/hc_follow-org-tickets.png)

-<h3 id="P1-hotline">Magento P1 hotline</h3>
+<h3 id="P1-hotline">Adobe Commerce P1 hotline</h3>

- **Login is required** to access the [Magento P1 hotline](https://support.magento.com/hc/en-us/articles/360042536151) article which provides the P1 hotline numbers for Magento when seeking help during a P1 incident and explains what information to provide.
+**Login is required** to access the [Magento P1 hotline](https://support.magento.com/hc/en-us/articles/360042536151) article which provides the P1 hotline numbers for Adobe Commerce when seeking help during a P1 incident and explains what information to provide.

 <h3 id="ticket-fields-explained">Support ticket fields explained</h3>